- 0800 1337 444

-Once bamboo is spreading beyond its original footprint, action is required.
+Once bamboo begins spreading beyond its original footprint, action is required.

 The decision is how quickly and how thoroughly it needs to be addressed to prevent further spread and cost.